Phú Thọ sees Sai Nga conical hat-making craft flourishing

-PHÚ THỌ — Situated along the banks of the Thao River, the Sai Nga conical hat village in Cẩm Khê Commune, the northern province of Phú Thọ, remains one of the few traditional craft villages that still preserve and develop a long-standing trade across generations.
+PHÚ THỌ — Situated along the banks of the Thao River, Sai Nga conical hat village in Cẩm Khê commune, the northern province of Phú Thọ, remains one of the few traditional craft villages that still preserve and develop a long-standing trade across generations.

 Hat-making has become a means of livelihood for many local families, helping them earn additional income and improve living standards.